D-Wargle/rtxchimkin/README.md

-- 👋 Hi, I’m @rtxchimkin
+- 👋 Hi, I’m chimkin
 - 👀 I’m interested in ...
 Snowboarding and video games
 - 🌱 I’m currently learning ...
 HTML/PYTHON/CSHARP
 - 💞️ I’m looking to collaborate on ...
 Anything that will teach me new skills